spinnaker/dcd-spec/README.md

   of one or more Templates.
 * Composability of Templates are done through modules.
 Configurations can configure a module, or entirely replace modules if they don't fit.
-* Templates can use Moustache template syntax (within strings only) for better flow control.
+* Templates can use handlebars template syntax (within strings only) for better flow control.
 * Configurations can inject new stages or groups of stages into the final pipeline graph with keywords `before`, `after`, `first` and `last`.

-# moustache templating & render lifecycle
+# handlebars templating & render lifecycle

-For greater control over templates, Moustache is offered within string values of templates.
-Moustache templating is only allowed in string values so that the JSON transport can always be valid.
-The results of a Moustache template can and often will result in non-string values (even object graphs).
+For greater control over templates, handlebars is offered within string values of templates. handlebars templating is only allowed in string values so that the JSON transport can always be valid.
+The results of a handlebars template can and often will result in non-string values (even object graphs).

-Given a Configuration JSON, Orca will resolve all parent templates, then iterate each one with the Configuration values, rendering all discovered moustache templates in string values.
+Given a Configuration JSON, Orca will resolve all parent templates, then iterate each one with the Configuration values, rendering all discovered handlebars templates in string values.
 Once all templates have been rendered, Orca will merge them together for the final pipeline configuration validation & execution.